 How much is my house worth?

-Based on the Land Registry's data for November 2021, the average price of property sold in the UK is outlined in the table below.
-Remember, these are national averages and it may be that certain property types are more appealing in your area.
+Based on Land Registry data for April 2024, the average price of property sold in England is outlined in the table below.
+Remember, these are national averages, and it may be that certain property types are more appealing in your area.
 You can use the Land Registry to generate a free report and research property sales in your area.

-10 quicker wins for adding value before selling
+10 quick wins for adding value before selling

 1. Redecorate